gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC1/OperatorsSZ.md

 #### Examples:
 ```
-list&lt;geometry> var0 <- triangulate([line([{0,50},{100,50}]), line([{50,0},{50,100}])); // var0 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
+list<geometry> var0 <- triangulate([line([{0,50},{100,50}]), line([{50,0},{50,100}])); // var0 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
-list&lt;geometry> var1 <- triangulate(self,0.1, 1.0, true); // var1 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
+list<geometry> var1 <- triangulate(self,0.1, 1.0, true); // var1 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
-list&lt;geometry> var2 <- triangulate(self); // var2 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
+list<geometry> var2 <- triangulate(self); // var2 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
-list&lt;geometry> var3 <- triangulate(self, 0.1); // var3 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
+list<geometry> var3 <- triangulate(self, 0.1); // var3 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
-list&lt;geometry> var4 <- triangulate(self,0.1, 1.0); // var4 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
+list<geometry> var4 <- triangulate(self,0.1, 1.0); // var4 equals the list of geometries (triangles) corresponding to the Delaunay triangulation of the geometry of the agent applying the operator.
 ```